cutenode/good-first-issue/README.md

   - Add your `<project>` as a property of `projects` with an object that includes a `name`, `description`, and a `q` (representing the GitHub search query).

 - Update `README.md` by running `npm run markdown`
-  - This will automatically update README.md with the new project
+  - This will automatically update README.md with the new project's data.

 ### Adding New Projects: More Information